 Another potential area that may benefit from this work is AI Planning.
-Given the nonmonotonic nature of planning, in our future work we plan to apply the techniques developed here to help stratify large action databases, in order to leverage massively parallel computation to speed up goal achievement and hence plan construction.
+Here the most competitive modern planning engines work by first grounding planning operators (which in general are made up of non-unary predicates) into thousands of ground operators called actions.
+The pre- and post-condition structure of these actions gives rise to planning dependency graphs also manifested as causal graphs [Helmert 06].
+Given the non-monotonic nature of planning, in our future work we plan to apply the techniques developed here to help stratify large action databases, in order to leverage massively parallel computation to speed up goal achievement and hence plan construction.